Silver solders or brazing alloys and their use.

 The UK has hallmarking laws that govern the minimum amount of silver that must be present in solders for joining sterling silver.
 The minimum quantity is set at 65% silver.
 Many other countries allow solders with lower silver content of 55%.
 Higher silver solders usually have higher melting and working temperatures, which require higher levels of skill to use and can cause distortion and deep firestain in the piece being soldered: this can lead to increased and expensive finishing costs.
 Lower silver content solders offer lower melting and working temperatures, however a disadvantage is a decrease in the whiteness of the solder, which causes solder seams to become clearly visible on finished pieces, thus limiting the creative scope of the designer/maker.

-|Research Areas:||Art & Design > Art & Design|
+|Research Areas:||A. > School of Art and Design|

-|Deposited On:||26 Nov 2008 13:29|
+|Date Deposited:||26 Nov 2008 13:29|